 I will be using Xubuntu Linux 16.04.2 LTS (Xenial Xerus), PostgreSQL 9.6.2 and pgAdmin for these exercises.

 The SELECT statement is likely one of the more frequently used identifiers in SQL.
 Specifically, for reading data.
 SELECT is used to retrieve rows from a table or view.
 Akin to most commands covered in this series, an attempt to list every available option for the SELECT statement in one post would offer little justice to it.
-The documentation is available should your needs or curiosity be piqued.
+Online documentation is available should your needs or curiosity be piqued.
 This blog post will explore commonly used choices for basic viewing and reading of stored table data.

 Below is a basic form of the SELECT statement syntax.
 As I progress through the post, all elements will be discussed in turn.